 - Pecs Bar – A true neighborhood dive bar that welcomes everyone to enjoy the relaxed vibe and the diverse scene.
 Located just to the east of the Hillcrest gaybourhood, we loved the outdoor bar, chilled crowd watching, frequent gay cruise and bear nights.
 Inexpensive, high-octane drinks and sassy bartenders complete the appeal.

 - Flicks – One of the original gay video bars in the United States where people of all ages and backgrounds can make new friends, play pool, share common interests, and just…well…hang out, have a drink, and have fun!
 Flicks have been in business over 33 years and is located right in the heart of San Diego’s gay district, offering nightly events including karaoke earlier in the week, Student night on Wednesdays, go-go dancers and DJs on Thursday night and a sexy Saturday underwear contest.
+So make sure to wear your favorite LGBT underwear brand, just in case.
 Fun, festive and fabulously frivolous, Flicks is always a fantastic choice every night of the week.

 - The Loft – A hetero-friendly, open-fronted bar in San Diego, with social bar-seating, pool table, and jukebox.
 Popular with an older crowd, and boasting some of the most personable bartenders in the San Diego gaybourhood who are always willing to chat and provide local advice.
 At busier times the Loft is very popular and you will struggle to get a seat.